stevegraham/slanger/README.md

 -c or --cert_chain_file Certificate chain file for SSL support.
 This argument is optional, if given, SSL will be enabled

 -v or --[no-]verbose This makes Slanger run verbosely, meaning WebSocket frames will be echoed to STDOUT.
 Useful for debugging

+--id A unique identifier for this slanger daemon in a cluster.
+Optional.
 </pre>